 Most smokers in grades 7-9 usually obtained their cigarettes from social sources, including buying, taking, or being given cigarettes by friends, family or others, or having others buy cigarettes for them.

-Three-quarters of current smokers in grades 7-9 reported ever trying to quit smoking.
+The majority (61%) of current smokers in grades 7-9 reported ever trying to quit smoking.

-Among youth aged 15 to 19, in 2017:
+Among youth aged 15 to 19, in 2020:

-One in six youth (16.4%) reported ever having smoked a whole cigarette, ranging from 6.7% of 15-year-olds to 24.6% of 19-year-olds.
+One in ten youth (10.5%) reported ever having smoked a whole cigarette, ranging from 6.4% of 15- to 17-year-olds to 15.6% of 18-year-olds and 20.3% of 19-year-olds.

-Overall, 7.9% of youth aged 15 to 19 were current smokers, with age-specific rates ranging from 4.1% among 15- and 16-year-olds to 14.4% of 19-year-olds.
+Overall, 3.1% of youth aged 15 to 19 were current smokers.